Farama-Foundation/ViZDoom/docs/api/cpp/game_state.md

 **objectName / object_name** - ingame object name, many different objects can have the same name (e.g. Medikit, Clip, Zombie).

 **objectCategory / object_category** - category of the object (e.g. "Monster", "Weapon", "Player").
 Category "Self" is assigned to current player.
+The category assigment may not be accurate, especcialy for custom objects and WADs other than Freedoom/Doom.
+Note: added in 1.3.0.

 **value** - value that represents this particular object in **labelsBuffer**.